 The religious sphere is also becoming militarized — the church is turning into a tool of political propaganda.
 A hostile campaign against Catholics and Greek Catholics is gaining momentum.

-All of this contributes to a growing reservoir of protest potential, which could be activated by an external or internal catalyst.
+All of this contributes to a growing reservoir of protest potential, which could be activated by an external or an internal catalyst.

 Marker | March | April | May |